ekoteq/replybot/docs/discord_application_setup.md

 10. The generated URL may be used to invite your new bot user to any server.
 	- Those interested in inviting your bot to their server will need to have the "Manage Server" permission on the server they wish to invite the bot to.

-## Token Reset
-1. Click the "Bot" tab on the left side of the screen.

-2. Click the "Reset Secret" button to generate your bot's secret token, used to connect to the API and gateway.

-3. Copy the token and paste it into the `.env` file in the `DISCORD_TOKEN` field.
-You will not have access to this token via the website again, so be sure to save it before you leave the page.